 Anthropogenic emissions were addressed by improving the estimate of the fossil fuel component of observed CO2 by using observed carbon monoxide (CO).
 Recent applications of the CO approach were based on simple approximations of non-fossil fuel influences on the measured CO such as sources from oxidation of volatile organic carbon species, sinks from oxidation of CO, and sources from forest fires.
 A revised CO method was developed using STEM simulations of atmospheric reactions and tracers of different combustion sources.
 Applications of the revised method to the NASA INTEX-NA measurements showed large differences with conventional methods.
 Application to the INTEX-B measurements resulted in partitioning of continental and offshore oil rig sources around Mexico.

 Copyright 2007 Elliott Campbell

 Campbell, Elliott.
-"Optimal recovery of regional CO2 surface fluxes by data assimilation of anthropogenic and biogenic tracers." dissertation, University of Iowa, 2007.
+"Optimal recovery of regional CO2 surface fluxes by data assimilation of anthropogenic and biogenic tracers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.